 Carriage of Multidrug-Resistant Escherichia coli in Thryonomys swinderianus Species Raised for Commercial Purposes in the South-Western Part of the Plateaux Region, Togo

+Multidrug-Resistant Escherichia coli in Commercial Grasscutter (Thryonomys swinderianus) Farms: Prevalence and Association with Bio-Preservation Practices in Togo

+Carriage of Multidrug-Resistant Escherichia coli in Farmed Thryonomys swinderianus in the South-Western Plateaux Region of Togo

 ABSTRACT

-Introduction: In Togo, few data are available on the implementation of biosecurity and bio-preservation practices in animal production systems, particularly in grasscutter (Thryonomys swinderianus) farming.
-This study aimed to describe the level of intestinal microbiota contamination by multidrug-resistant E. coli strains in grasscutters and to explore farming practices—especially those related to bio-preservation—that may influence the emergence or dissemination of multidrug resistance profiles.
+Introduction: In Togo, limited data exist on the implementation of biosecurity and bio-preservation practices in animal production systems, particularly in grasscutter (Thryonomys swinderianus) farming.
+This study aimed to describe the level of intestinal microbiota contamination by multidrug-resistant E. coli strains in grasscutters and to explore farming practices—especially those related to bio-preservation that may influence the emergence or dissemination of multidrug resistance profiles.

 Materials and Methods: The study was conducted on four grasscutter farms located in the south-western part of the Plateaux Region (Togo).
 Bio-preservation practices were assessed using an observation checklist.
 Fresh fecal samples were collected in August 2020 and subjected to microbiological analyses.
 Antibiotic susceptibility testing was performed using the Mueller-Hinton agar disk diffusion method on the isolated E. coli strains.

 Results: The average level of bio-preservation control was 62.5%, with variations across sites.
-Antibiograms performed on 75% of isolates revealed high resistance frequencies to tetracycline, amoxicillin, trimethoprim, and piperacillin.
+Antibiotic susceptibility tests performed on 75% of isolates revealed high resistance frequencies to tetracycline, amoxicillin, trimethoprim, and piperacillin.
 No extended-spectrum β-lactamase (ESBL)-producing strains were detected; however, 3.8% exhibited high-level penicillinase activity and 2.5% showed low-level cephalosporinase activity.
 Multidrug resistance was observed in 26.3% of isolates, and 56.2% were resistant to at least one antibiotic.

-Conclusion: These findings suggest that the quality of bio-preservation practices influences the persistence and spread of multidrug resistance in grasscutter farming.
+Conclusion: These findings highlight the need for improved bio-preservation and surveillance to mitigate AMR risks in grasscutter farming.
 Further studies covering additional regions and incorporating molecular analyses are needed to strengthen prevention and surveillance strategies within a One Health approach.

 Keywords: Antimicrobial resistance; Grasscutter farming; Escherichia coli; Thryonomys swinderianus; Bio-preservation; Togo.